How Businesses Can Develop Their Own Emergency Alert System

 1. Work in teams

 One team can design the plan and work with an IT team to install the right technology to enable seamless communications.
-A team of business leaders can be designated as the “President,” determining when the alert system will be activated.
+A team of business leaders can be designated as the “President,” determining when the alert system should be activated.
 A team of administrators periodically tests the system and activates it when ordered.
 Each team works in lock-step with one another to ensure the most efficient execution.

 2. Include multiple communication channels